-I started looking critically at the design of websites in 1999 when I first started shifting from being a multimedia designer to a web designer.
+I started looking critically at the design of websites in 1999 when I first started shifting from being a multimedia designer to a web designer / Flash developer.
 Over the years I have kept a tab of the websites that have made the strongest impression on me in terms of being innovative and well designed.
+And here it is, my final, all time top list.

 Wrangler Blue Bell by Kokokaka

 The Wrangler Blue Bell website by Kokokaka is at the top of my list as one of the best websites ever.
-It is a Flash website which can make it hard to view these days but this website was one of the most engaging and innovative websites I have ever come across.
-If you can’t run Flash there are some videos of it on youtube.
-I particularly love the way it draws you into the interactive space at the start and the audio track they have used is spot on in terms of establishing the mood.
-The interactive element of being able to move the model around is fun as well as functional.
+It was created using Flash, but this website was one of the most engaging and innovative websites I have ever come across.
+There are some videos of it on youtube.
+I particularly loved the way it drew you into the interactive space and the audio track they used was spot on in terms of establishing the mood.
+The interactive element of being able to move the model around was fun as well as functional.

 Species In Pieces